terrsiw/FPD/README.md

 # FPD
 The codes for my thesis.
 Dynamic decision making.
+Run the main_FPD.py